fdietz/vue_components_book_manuscript/2-components.md

 Now, two cats are obviously better than one cat and we showed that we can have several instances of our `image-card` component on the same page.

 We now have the means to reuse this component in our app.
-And if you think about it, it's actually quite remarkable that this includes our HTML, CSS and Javascript code all wrapped up in a component.
+And if you think about it, it's actually quite remarkable that this includes our HTML, CSS and JavaScript code all wrapped up in a component.

 But still, this component is not very useful, isn't it?
 It is just not flexible enough!
 It would be awesome if we could change the image and text body for each component.